Earth Hands Therapies

 Manual Lymph Drainage is also done with no oil; direct skin contact is preferred for best results, however some techniques can be done through loose-fitting, light clothing.

-Massage techniques are traditionally done with the client unclothed.
+Massage techniques, including lymph-supporting massage, are traditionally done with oil on bare skin.
 You may wish to wear underwear and for women, the bra or a tank top.
 Your comfort is priority, so undress to your level of comfort.
 However, please be aware that techniques are done best when I can access the skin easily.
-You will be properly covered during the entire massage session and only the area being worked on will be exposed.
+You will be properly covered during the session and only the area being worked on will be exposed.

 ~~~~~~~~~~~~~~~~~~~~

-What parts of my body will be treated or massaged?
+What parts of my body will be treated?

 Visceral & Neural Manipulation requires me to listen to your body via the fascial system.
-This system will lead me to the areas needing treatment including release of deep restrictions.
-Areas treated could be anywhere in the head, body, or limbs.
+This system will lead me to the areas needing treatment, including release of deep restrictions.
+Areas treated could be anywhere in the head, torso, or limbs.

-Manual Lymph Therapy includes activation of the body's lymphatic system as a whole, with special attention to the primary lymph node groups; then focused work is done to the areas that need it.
+Manual Lymph Therapy is typically very light work.
+It includes activation of the body's lymphatic system as a whole, with special attention to the primary lymph node groups; then focused work is done to the areas that need it.
+Organs may also be worked (deep yet gentle), but this is a powerful treatment modality so we must be careful to not do too much at once.

 ~~~~~~~~~~~~~~~~~~~~